aframevr/aframe/docs/components/visible.md

 parent_section: components
 ---

-The visible component defines whether or not an entity is rendered.
+The visible component determines whether to render an entity.

 ## Example